Lê dynasty: Lê Chiêu Thống fled to China

 Lê Chiêu Thống sent envoy to the Imperial court of the Qing Empire to ask for aid against the Tây Sơn.
 The Qianlong Emperor of the Qing Empire under the pretense of restoring Lê dynasty dispatched a large force of 200,000 soldiers, to invade Northern Vietnam, captured the capital Thăng Long.

 At the beginning of the war, Nguyễn Huệ's troops retreated to the South and refused to engage the Qing army.
 He raised a large army of his own and defeated the invader in the Lunar New year Eve of 1789.
 Chiêu Thống and the imperial family fled north into China, never to return.
 The Lê dynasty finally ended after ruling Vietnam for 356 years.
 He went to Beijing where he was appointed a Chinese mandarin of the fourth rank in the Han Yellow Bordered Banner, while lower ranking loyalists were sent to cultivate government land and join the Green Standard Army in Sichuan and Zhejiang.
 They adopted Qing clothing and adopt the queue hairstyle, effectively becoming naturalized subjects of the Qing dynasty affording them protection against Vietnamese demands for extradition.
 From this point on, Lê Chiêu Thống failed to receive support from the Qing Empire of China any more.
 He spent the rest of his life in China, and died in 1793.
 In 1802, when envoys of the Nguyễn dynasty visited China, Lê dynasty loyalists requested that the Jiaqing Emperor let them bring Lê Chiêu Thống's remains back to Vietnam and the emperor agreed.
 The Jiaqing Emperor also freed all the followers of Lê Chiêu Thống who were imprisoned in China to go back to Vietnam.
 Lê Chiêu Thống's remains are buried in Bàn Thạch village, Thanh Hóa, Vietnam.
 He was posthumously given the title Mẫn Đế (愍帝).
 Modern descendants of the Lê dynasty live in southern Vietnam.

 Culture, society, and science

 Clothing and customs

 After ending the Fourth Chinese domination of Vietnam, people of Đại Việt started to rebuild the country.
 The dress regulation for emperor and the bureaucracy was learned from the previous dynasties of Vietnam and Ming dynasty of China.
 In later Lê dynasty, cross-collared robe called áo giao lĩnh was popular among civilians.
-A imperial edict was issued by Vietnam in 1474 forbidding Vietnamese from adopting foreign languages, hairstyles and clothes like that of the Laos, Chams or the Ming "Northerners".
+An imperial edict was issued by Vietnam in 1474 forbidding Vietnamese from adopting foreign languages, hairstyles and clothes like that of the Laos, Chams or the Ming "Northerners".